 Yesterday, three days after her “I made 200 calls, but…” call, and after making 219 prospecting calls in total, Libby landed two gigs to write Web content.
 One was an on-going blogging gig, and the other was ten pages of straight content.
 Better yet, she had $2300 in her PayPal account, and $1,900 in her bank account.
 Six prospects had emailed or called for quotes.

-Spend 60 minutes making a list of ways you can hustle.
+TAKE ACTION: Spend 60 minutes making a list of ways you can hustle.

-Yesterday, we talked about a 60-Minute strategy.
 There are many ways you can use 60 minutes to change your writing life – check out three ways in this article.
 I hope the tips help you to create a six-figure income.
 If other writers can do it, so can you.
 Have FUN.
 Remember, there has never been a better time to be a writer.
 Please make the most of all the opportunities you have – you truly have more than you can imagine.